checklist/checklist-support/docs/mobile/templates/run.md

 # Template Trigger
 The true power of Checklist is in its ability to re-use previously created checklist templates over and over.
 Don't re-invent the wheel!

-"Triggering" a template creates a checklist which you (or anyone you assign it to) can use.
+"Triggering" a template creates a checklist that you (or anyone you assign it to) can use.
 It is mostly used in a business environment where you want to follow a particular business process.
-For example store opening checklist or [cleaning checklist ↗](https://checklist.com/cleaning-checklist){:target="\_blank"}.
+For example, a store opening checklist or [cleaning checklist ↗](https://checklist.com/cleaning-checklist){:target="\_blank"}.
 But you can also use it in a personal setting such as a [Travel Packing Checklist ↗](https://checklist.com/travel-checklist){:target="\_blank"}.
 Visit our [checklist templates ↗](https://checklist.com/templates){:target="\_blank"} to see more examples.

 To Trigger a template:
-* your or a team member must create the template
+* you or a team member must create the template
-* the template must be marked a star (Favorite)
+* the template must be marked as a star (Favorite)
 * you must have the Runner team role

 You can then visit the [Checklist Dashboard](/mobile/dashboard) and see a list of the available templates you can trigger.
 Click on the Trigger button (the running man) to open the Template Trigger dialog: